-I’m sure you think it’s obvious.
-It needs to stop because it’s not right.
-Well, that barely touches on the many reasons.
-The fact is, manipulative behavior, especially if it’s long term, harms a person for life if they don’t know how to stop it or get away from it.
+Manipulation needs to stop.
+The fact is, manipulative behavior, especially if it’s long-term, harms a person for life if they don’t know how to stop it or get away from it.

 It has the potential to permanently harm someone’s self-esteem, even spinning them into depression.
 Manipulation seems like a little thing, but it has lasting effects most people don’t even realize stem from manipulation.
 [Read: Emotional manipulation – 14 ways people mess with your mind]